GLYCAM-Web/MD_Utils/inputs/NPT-pre-minimized-separate-water-equilibration/README.md

 1. eq1.in:  Equilibration of the water water molecules and the hydrogen atoms only.
 During this part of the simulation, the heavy atoms in the solvent, and any ions, if they are present, are held still.
-2. eq1.in:  Equilibration of the entire system (no restraints on motion).
+2. eq2.in:  Equilibration of the entire system (no restraints on motion).
-3. md.inL  A production run, from which data might be gathered.
+3. md.in:  A production run, from which data might be gathered.

 Furthermore, these files specify that the system, among other things: